Sponsored by Blind Date with a Book! Enter to win.

 Check out these People Pot Pies.
 Not Sweeney Todd, exactly… better.

-And while we’re on the food train, there’s Nightmare Before Christmas themed cereal coming out… I just hope the prize at the bottom of the box isn’t a shrunken head.
+And while we’re on the food train, there’s a Nightmare Before Christmas themed cereal coming out… I just hope the prize at the bottom of the box isn’t a shrunken head.

 The new season of American Horror Story has begun: 1984.